coffee2code/auto-hyperlink-urls/readme.txt

 == Hooks ==

-The plugin exposes seven filters for hooking.
-Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.
+The plugin exposes a number of filters for hooking.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Bear in mind that most of the features controlled by these filters are configurable via the plugin's settings page.
+These filters are likely only of interest to advanced users able to code.

 **c2c_autohyperlink_urls_filters (filter)**